 The Architecture chapter introduces the principles of Oak Knoll architecture and how they are applied in the detailed design of a home or building.
-This includes the massing, roof forms, components, details, and finishes of all vertical improvements.
+This includes the secondary massing, the roof forms, and the components, details, and finishes of all vertical improvements.